Cape Town City vs Mamelodi Sundowns: MTN8 final venue announced

 The venue for the 2021 MTN8 final featuring Cape Town City and Mamelodi Sundowns has been announced.

-City will be the home side when they face Sundowns on October 30 following a draw that was conducted on Thursday.
+City will be the home side when they face Sundowns on October 30 following the draw that was conducted on Thursday.

 The encounter is scheduled to take place at the 2010 Fifa World Cup semi-final venue, Moses Mabhida Stadium in Durban.